bamlab/react-native-batch-push/readme/development.md

 - Create a `mkdir local-modules`
 - Add `local-modules` to your _.gitignore_
 - Go into the folder `cd local-modules`
-- Clone the batch-push repository `git clone git@github.com:bamlab/react-native-batch-push.git`
+- Clone the batch-push repository `git clone git@github.com:bamlab/@bam.tech/react-native-batch.git`
 - Checkout the required branch or a new branch
 - Run `yarn` to install dependencies

 ## 3. Run build for development

-- Open `react-native-batch-push` within VSCode
+- Open `@bam.tech/react-native-batch` within VSCode
 - Run the `Task run build task >> tsc: watch`

 ## 4. Install the plugin on Android